 Help your child honor their pet.

-There are many activities you can do with your child to honor the memory of their beloved pet.
+You can do many activities with your child to honor the memory of their beloved pet.

 Ask them to draw a picture of or write a poem about their pet.
 Help them plant a tree or rose bush in memory of their pet.
 Donate their pet’s toys and bed to an animal shelter together.
 (An older child may even want to volunteer at an animal shelter, eventually.)
 Frame their pet’s collar and a special photo of their pet in a shadow box.
 Find a stuffed animal (or order a custom one) that looks like their pet.
 You could even purchase a statue that looks like their pet for your backyard.
-The important thing is that you consider your child’s input in how you honor their pet.
+It is important to consider your child’s input in how you honor their pet.

 Remind your child that love never ends.